 Salt Lake's Tattoo Scene: Inclusivity is the New Frontier

 Take for instance Yellow Rose Tattoo.
-One of their most prominent artists, Ashley Love, created an event to raise awareness about sexual assault.
+One of their most prominent artists, Ashley Love (now with Only Forever Tattoo) created an event to raise awareness about sexual assault.
 Love started “Still Not Asking for It” in 2015 and now more than 50 tattoo shops worldwide participate in the event, tattooing the slogan on clients and raising money for organizations that support survivors.
 Last year, Salt Lake City raised $27,425 in one day for the Rape Recovery Center.
 Instead of the tattoo parlor being a male-dominated place where women might feel uncomfortable, places like Yellow Rose, with Love’s leadership, are setting a new precedent — the tattoo shop as a safe space.

 But Love’s work exceeds feminist politics; she’s a brilliant artist, too.
 Her American Traditional style is clean and her combination of colors — a peach and turquoise appear frequently — are bold and inventive.
 The linework in her roses yields a distinct Love trademark and peppers the body parts of residents across the city.

 Yellow Rose is only one of a number of popular tattoo shops that make Salt Lake a major hub for getting inked in the Western United States.
 A few reputable shops include Painted Temple Tattoo, Mercy Tattoo, Good Times Tattoo, Heart of Gold Tattoo, and Prohibition Ink, with many of these featuring women tattoo artists.
 At these shops, you will find customs tattoos and flash designs of various styles including neotraditional, realism, black and grey, and new school.